thecsea/static-site-creator/README.md

 - [ ] Multiple remote server support for the same repository (multiple push)
 - [ ] Tmp storage for data before pushing
 - [ ] Editors log and history (who has done what)
+- [ ] Git auto retry in case of failure

 ## How to use